-If you're hesitant to can your own pickles at home because it is time consuming and heats up the kitchen, you'll love this recipe for refrigerator pickles.
+If you're hesitant to can your own pickles at home (it's time consuming & heats up the kitchen), refrigerator pickles may be for you.
 There is no canning or cooking involved in making these refrigerator pickles - just 5 minutes of prep and you're done!

-These spicy dill pickles are made in your refrigerator with just a handful of simple ingredients.
+These spicy dill pickles are made with just a handful of simple ingredients.
 Since they're not canned, they need to be refrigerated, but will last up to two months when tightly sealed.

 Ingredients and substitutions

-The red pepper flakes give your pickles their spicy flavor, so I don't recommend substituting or omitting them.
+- Red pepper flakes - The red pepper flakes give your pickles their spicy flavor, so I don't recommend omitting them unless you'd like to make regular dill pickles.

 Any cucumbers you have on hand can be pickled.
 Of course pickling cucumbers are an ideal choice, but English cucumbers or slicing cucumbers will also work.

-Pickling cucumbers will produce a firmer, crunchier pickle, whereas English or slicing cucumbers will make a slightly softer pickle.
+Pickling cucumbers make a firmer, crunchier pickle, whereas English or slicing cucumbers make a slightly softer pickle.

 Do I need to sterilize my jars?

 Refrigerator pickles are not shelf stable, and will only keep for 1-2 months in the refrigerator.
-So, no, you do not have to sterilize your jars before making refrigerator pickles or freezer jams.
+So no, you do not have to sterilize your jars before making refrigerator pickles.
 They will only be stored in the refrigerator for a short time.

-However, you are absolutely welcome to sterilize your jars if you want to, as an extra precaution.
+Any clean jars, well sealing jars will work for this recipe.
+However, you are absolutely welcome to sterilize your jars if you want to.

 Do I need to cook my brine?

-For this recipe, there is no need to heat or cook your brine before adding it to your jars.
+There is no need to heat or cook your brine before adding it to the jars.

 What size jars do I need?

-Any jars you have on hand, as long as they seal tightly with a lid, will work.
-Keep in mind that you may need to adjust your recipe if you want to fill randomly sized jars.
+Any clean jars you have on hand will work - as long as they seal tightly with a lid.
+Keep in mind that you may need to adjust the recipe to fill randomly sized jars.

 Spicy Dill Refrigerator Pickles